Skip to main content

 • What kinds of daily cleaning activities does the property owner engage in?
 If the property owner claims that they are inspecting the property daily, what kind of proof can they show to support this claim?

-• If your slip and fall accident involved tripping over something that was left on the floor or in another place where you tripped on it, was there a legitimate reason for that object to be there?
+• If your slip-and-fall accident involved tripping over something that was left on the floor or in another place where you tripped on it, was there a legitimate reason for that object to be there?

-• If your slip and fall accident involved tripping over something that was left on the floor that once had a legitimate reason for being there, did the legitimate reason still exist at the time of your accident?
+• If your slip-and-fall accident involved tripping over something that was left on the floor that once had a legitimate reason for being there, did the legitimate reason still exist at the time of your accident?

 Carelessness, Clumsiness, and Comparative Negligence

-Do You Have Slip and Fall Liability Questions?
+Do You Have Slip-And-Fall Liability Questions?
 An Attorney Can Help

-If you've been hurt in a slip-and-fall accident, you may want to contact an attorney as soon as possible.
 Because of statutes of limitations, which limit the time a person has to bring an injury lawsuit, you should act quickly.
 If you think you have a claim, you may want to get in touch with an experienced local personal injury attorney as soon as possible.
+Having a fall accident lawyer on your side can greatly increase your chances of recovery.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help